 Northern Virginia Durable Power of Attorney

-From the Attorneys at Northern Virginia Trusts & Estates Law
+From the Attorney at Northern Virginia Trusts & Estates Law

 For those worried about becoming terminally ill or requiring end of life care in the case of an accident or grave ill-health, making a durable power of attorney can bring reassurance that your wishes will be carried out.